-One of the very most traditional types of outdoor furniture is the ornate wrought iron bench.
+One of the most traditional types of outdoor furniture is the ornate wrought iron bench.
 Right at home in blooming gardens and whimsical pathways, beautiful patterned metal benches, seats, and tables are perfect for people with a lot of lovely landscaping and an entertainment style that focuses on lazy afternoons rather than late night soirees.
-This Florence Garden Bar Set (and matching Garden Bench) from Caluco are perfect old world style, but are made of powder coated cast aluminum, which is much lighter than wrought iron, and won’t rust.
-Plus, they come with comfy, weather-resistant cushions, so they’re a little more comfortable than the old fashioned way!
+Many modern interpretations imitate this old world style, but are made of powder coated cast aluminum.
+Aluminum is much lighter than wrought iron, less expensive, and won’t rust.
+Many also have colorful, weather-resistant cushions – which is a little more comfortable than the old fashioned way!

 Casual But Classy

-For a quaint, homey look and feel that’s a little more inviting (and comfortable) than wrought iron, you can’t beat wicker.
+For a quaint, homey look that’s a little more inviting (and comfortable) than wrought iron, you can’t beat wicker.
 The woven material is iconic cottage style, and perfect for creating a timeless lounge space – great for a sunny brick or stone patio, or even an enclosed porch.
-Be aware, though, that natural wicker (sometimes called rattan) can be expensive, and aren’t exactly known for their longevity.
+Be aware, though, that natural wicker and rattan can be both expensive and fussy to care for.
 Natural wicker is extremely susceptible to harsh weather conditions, and will become brittle and crack over time.
-If you love the look, though, opt for synthetic wicker patio sets like this Key West Set, which are made of rust-proof aluminum framing and weather resistant resin wicker (which looks just like the real thing, but wont crack or fade).
+If you love the look, but want to skip the maintenance, opt for synthetic wicker instead.
+These have a rust-proof aluminum framing rather than a wood core, and are covered in and weather resistant resin wicker (which looks just like the real thing, but wont crack or fade).

 Modern patio furniture is starting to become hugely popular.
-With simple, sleek lines and subtle but stylish design, modern patio furniture is easy to like, easy to place, and easy to sit on.
-Especially because modern patio furniture often has a modular design to it and is sold in individual pieces as well as larger sets, it’s easy to accommodate a larger space and get a little more creative with your design.
-This Ipanema set is maybe a little curvier than most, but is easy to move around and adjust to create unique seating shapes to suit your party, no matter how many guests you have.
-Plus, a modern design will give your patio a sleek, sophisticated finish without a lot of ornamentation, which is great if you like to do a lot of your own accessorizing.
+With simple, sleek lines and subtle but stylish designs, modern patio furniture is easy to like, easy to place, and easy to sit on.
+Modern patio furniture is also often modular in design; you can even frequently buy them in individual pieces as well as larger sets.
+That makes it easy to accommodate a larger space and get a little more creative with your design.
+Whether you’re shopping for uniquely shaped individual pieces or just want to build a set that conforms perfectly to your outdoor space, modular sets are an affordable alternative to pricy built-in outdoor furniture.
+Plus, a modern design will give your patio a sleek, sophisticated finish without a lot of ornamentation.
+That’s doubly good if you like to do a lot of your own accessorizing.

-Retro patio furniture is starting to make a comeback.
+Retro patio furniture is also starting to make a comeback.
 Especially with the wealth of new rust-resistant and weatherproof materials, old styles are finding new life in longer-lasting forms.
-From wire chairs to brightly colored clear plastic patio furniture like this Ruffle Chair and Prisma Stool, it’s easier than you might think to get a groovy, throwback style for your patio.
+From wire chairs to brightly colored clear plastic patio furniture, it’s easier than you might think to get a groovy, throwback style for your patio.
 A nice bonus?
 Many of these pieces are stackable and stowable, but a whole lot more stylish than your average plastic patio chair.

 Island Resort Inspired

 If you spend a lot of time poolside, or if your dream vacation is a fancy hotel with a big pool and a view of the Caribbean, this is the patio furniture for you.
 Often these are fairly modern in design, using synthetic wicker in dark colors and thick white padding.
 But instead of chairs or tables, we’re talking lounges, chaises, and outdoor beds.
-I particularly like this Hampton Outdoor Bed, which has a huge umbrella to shade the sun, two adjustable seats, and storage underneath for all your spare towels – perfect for lounging, tanning, or just soaking up the summer.
+I particularly like ones with that provide a little shade, either a canopy or a huge umbrella.
+You can also find ones with adjustable seats and storage underneath for all your spare towels – perfect for lounging, tanning, or just soaking up the summer.